 The Administration Division provides overall direction, leadership and vision for the department.
-Divisional responsibilities include providing administrative support for the Department of Fire & Life Safety including budget preparation and administration, payroll, purchasing, setting departmental goals and objectives planning/research, and information technology.
-The staff includes the Fire Chief, Deputy Fire Chief, one Executive Assistant, and two Administrative Assistants.
+Divisional responsibilities include providing administrative support for the Fire Department including budget preparation and administration, payroll, purchasing, setting departmental goals and objectives planning/research, and information technology.
+The staff includes the Fire Chief, two Deputy Fire Chiefs, one Executive Assistant, and two Administrative Assistants.

 The City of Concord prepares an annual budget to provide funding for fire, rescue, medical assistance, training & safety, code enforcement, life safety education, and emergency management services.

 - Prepares status reports for the operating and capital budgets during the year and monitors the operating budget monthly.

 - The budget process consists of five stages: forecasting, requesting, reviewing, adopting and monitoring.

 - Financial management focuses on strategic resource allocation and management.
 It forges the link between budgeting and planning and ensures that funding decisions made with attention to cost and the appropriateness, efficiency and effectiveness of service delivery.

 - Financial analysis & projections include accounting for expenditures against state, federal and private funds; accessing federal grant funds and funding via interagency transfer; reporting expenditures against federal grants, development of the financial portions of various federal grant applications.